 - Alex Gale, The Oral History of “Wild Style”, Complex (2013).
 Note: I advise watching the movie to the end before reading this.

-- Video: Founding Fathers: The Untold Story of Hip-Hop (Ron Lawrence and Hassan Pore, 2009)
+- Video: Founding Fathers: The Untold Story of Hip-Hop (Ron Lawrence and Hassan Pore, 2009).
+Watch this before class; we’ll review a few scenes during class as they become relevant to our discussion.

 Week 6 – Hip-Hop Historiography, cont’d